 Paris Buns.
 It’s not a cake.
-It’s not a scone.
+Not a scone.
 It’s something in-between.
 Best eaten fresh from the oven with a cup of tea.
-I’d also recommend eating these on the day they are made as they don’t keep that well, but I didn’t find that to be a problem in our house.
+I’d also recommend eating these on the day you bake them, as they don’t keep that well.
+But I didn’t find that to be a problem in our house.

 And you don’t need to be too fancy or particular with your presentation.
 If they look a little craggy on top, that adds to the character.
 Top them with pearl sugar/sugar crystals/nibbed sugar if you have it.
-You could always use some demerara sugar instead if you don’t have any of those.
+You could always use some demerara sugar instead if you don’t have any of those, as they don’t seem to always be the easiest to get hold of.
+At least not here in Boston.
 You want something that will give a bit of a crunch to the topping.

 Ingredients